Dentist-Approved

 What are tooth gems?

-Tooth gems are tiny genuine Swarovski crystals, diamonds, opals, or 18 karat gold charms that are temporarily applied to the surface of your tooth using dental composite (the same material dentists use for fillings and attaching braces or Invisalign buttons, so it’s safe and non-invasive or permanent).
-Gems a quick and easy way to do something unique and a little bit of sparkle to your smile!
+Tooth gems are tiny genuine Swarovski crystals, diamonds, opals, or 18-22 karat gold charms that are temporarily applied to the surface of your tooth using dental composite (the same material dentists use for fillings and attaching braces or Invisalign buttons, so it’s safe and non-invasive or permanent).
+Gems are quick and easy way to do something unique and add a little bit of sparkle to your smile!

 Are tooth gems safe?